-David Powlison, MDiv, PhD, is Executive Director of CCEF and a counselor with over thirty years of experience.
-He has written many books and minibooks, including Speaking Truth in Love; Seeing with New Eyes; Power Encounters: Reclaiming Spiritual Warfare; The Biblical Counseling Movement: History and Context; Good and Angry: Redeeming Anger, Irritation, Complaining, and Bitterness; Making All Things New: Restoring Joy to the Sexually Broken; and God’s Grace in Your Suffering.
-David is also the editor of The Journal of Biblical Counseling.
-He lives outside Philadelphia with his wife, Nan.
+David Powlison, MDiv, PhD, (1949–2019) was a teacher, counselor, and the executive director of the Christian Counseling & Educational Foundation (CCEF).
+He wrote many books and minibooks, including Speaking Truth in Love; Seeing with New Eyes; Power Encounters: Reclaiming Spiritual Warfare; The Biblical Counseling Movement: History and Context; Good and Angry: Redeeming Anger, Irritation, Complaining, and Bitterness; Making All Things New: Restoring Joy to the Sexually Broken; and God’s Grace in Your Suffering.
+David was also the editor of The Journal of Biblical Counseling.

 Joe Hox was raised on a farm in southern Iowa where he doodled whenever he wasn’t spading thistles or feeding pigs.
 Everyone knew by his crooked hay rows that he would choose art over farming.
 Joe earned his BA in Art and Education from Dordt College, and his MA from the University of Nebraska.
 Today he lives with his wife and four children in Pella, Iowa, where he illustrates and teaches art.